NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWsi/README.md

 <!-- Add a short paragraph describing the project. -->

 This project aims to create tutorials on how to work with DICOM annotations in pathology whole-slide images (WSIs).
 We will focus on region annotations stored as DICOM Structured Reports (SR) for a dataset of Rhabdomyosarcoma, which was recently ingested into the Imaging Data Commons (IDC).
+We want to create an easy-to-follow workflow that extracts images and annotations from the IDC and uses established (python) libraries for model training and evaluation.
 If time permits we will continue working on nuclei annotations stored as DICOM Microscopy Bulk Simple Annotations (MBSA).
 This work was started in the last project week in Montreal, but hindered by technical issues (see [here](https://projectweek.na-mic.org/PW39_2023_Montreal/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWholeSlideImages/)).

 ## Objective